 Even within a virus, some structural components—in this case, parts of proteins—have more links to one another than others do.
-And coaching the immune system to recognize and destroy such influencers is an efficient way to kill HIV, suggests a new study published in May in Science.
+And coaching the immune system to recognize and destroy such influencers is an efficient way to kill HIV, suggests a study published in May 2019 in Science.

-For the new study, the researchers focused on “elite controllers”—people whose bodies control the virus without the aid of any drugs, and who are estimated to number about one in every 300 infected individuals.
-It made sense that investigating how their immune systems kill HIV might point the way to a cure, says Bruce Walker, senior author of the paper and director of the Ragon Institute of Massachusetts General Hospital, the Massachusetts Institute of Technology and Harvard University.
+For this study, the researchers focused on “elite controllers”—people whose bodies control the virus without the aid of any drugs and who are estimated to number about one in every 300 infected individuals.
+It made sense that investigating how their immune systems kill HIV might point the way to a cure, says Bruce Walker, who is senior author of the paper and director of the Ragon Institute of Massachusetts General Hospital, the Massachusetts Institute of Technology and Harvard University.
 “There are not two people who are cured of HIV infection, in my view,” Walker says.
 “There are thousands—and a lot of them who control [the virus] on their own.
 We, as a field, need to pursue this with the highest priority.”

 Walker and his colleagues found that elite controllers’ immune systems target the most influential regions in the virus.
 The researchers made this discovery by applying network theory, a type of analysis frequently used in mathematics to chart relationships between objects.
 They employed the theory to map connections between amino acids, the building blocks of proteins, in three-dimensional molecular structures of HIV proteins.
 (They used the 3-D structures because two amino acids that appear far apart in a protein’s linear sequence may be much closer—and connected—in three dimensions.)